davidjtoomer/davidjtoomer/README.md

 # Hello!
-My name is David, and I'm a student at Stanford University with an intended M.S. in Computer Science (Artificial Intelligence) and B.S. in Chemistry.
+My name is David, and I'm a Stanford graduate with degrees in Computer Science (Artificial Intelligence) and Chemistry.
 I am interested in leveraging machine learning to solve problems in organic and bioorganic chemistry.

 ## Skills 🔧
 Languages: